 - Balance Autism, Pleasant Hill

-As the final step to qualifying for the BCBA® credential, you would demonstrate competency by passing the BCBA® National Examination.
-Apply to and receive authorization from the BACB before scheduling to take the exam through a Pearson VUE testing centers located near you:
+As the final step to qualifying for the BCBA® credential, you must take and pass the BCBA® National Examination.
+You must apply to and receive authorization from the BACB before scheduling to take the exam through a Pearson VUE testing center near you.
+Pearson VUE testing centers are located throughout Iowa, including Davenport, Coralville, West Des Moines, and Iowa City.

 Click here for detailed step-by-step instructions on the BCBA® credentialing process.